What to know about the flash floods in Texas that killed over 100 people

 Gov. Greg Abbott on Sunday had said that there were 41 people confirmed to be unaccounted for across the state and more could be missing.

-Kerrville City Manager Dalton Rice said during a Monday news conference he couldn't give an estimate of the number of people still missing, only saying “it is a lot.”
+Kerrville City Manager Dalton Rice said Monday he couldn't give an estimate of the number of people still missing, saying only “it is a lot.”

+Search-and-rescue crews at one staging area Monday said over 1,000 volunteers had been directed to Kerr County.

 Officials face scrutiny over flash flood warnings